Achievable logoAchievable logo

 =−3e6x−sin(x)e2cos(x)

-From the previous example, we broke the integral into two parts to apply the FTC to each individually.
-But we can skip the rewriting step entirely by with a generalized rule that handles variable limits on both ends:
+From the previous example, we split the integral into two parts so we could apply the FTC to each part.
+You can also use a single generalized rule that handles variable limits on both ends:

 FTC when both limits are variable